 LawZero

-1. Studying the causes, implications, and mitigations of [instances of] situational awareness;
+1. Study the causes and implications of (multi-agent) situational awareness;

 Stream overview

-We are especially interested in supervising projects that empirically investigate the science behind these phenomena.
+We are especially interested in supervising projects about:

-We are especially interested in projects that use amortized inference methods (such as GFlowNets [151617]) to approximate posteriors over latent variables, such as (i) sources or (ii) predictors behind an autoregressive model, such that predictive uncertainty can be estimated from learned distributions as opposed to single-point estimates.
+(3) Uncertainty estimation for partially trained models.
+We are studying ensembles, epistemic neural networks, calibration, conformal prediction techniques, and other methods in synthetic environments.
+We are especially interested in projects that use amortized inference methods (such as GFlowNets [151617]) to approximate posteriors over latent variables, such as (i) sources or (ii) predictors behind an autoregressive model, such that predictive uncertainty can be estimated from learned distributions, as opposed to single-point estimates.

 Mentors